KQM-git/TCL/docs/theorycrafting.md

 ## General Mechanic Terms

 **ICD:**
-A hidden timer that starts when an elemental source applies an aura or trigger to an enemy.
+A hidden timer that starts when an Elemental source applies an aura or trigger to an enemy.
 For more details, see our page on ICDs.

-* During this ICD, repeated use of that specific elemental source WILL do elemental damage, but WILL NOT apply an aura/trigger.
+* During this ICD, repeated use of that specific Elemental source WILL do Elemental damage, but WILL NOT apply an aura/trigger.
 * Reactions also have ICD to them.

 **Snapshot:**